ssuryanarayanan/Qi-Docs/docs/QiStreams.rst

 An exception is thrown on unpermitted change attempt (and the stream is left unchanged)

-The *UpdateStream()* method applies the entire entity.
-Optional fields left out of the entity will remove the field from the stream if they had been set previously
+The *UpdateStream()* method applies to the entire entity.
+Optional fields that are omitted from the entity will remove the field from the stream if the fields had been set previously.

 DeleteStream( )
 ------------